marcheluki/JavaDevBookLibrary/frontend/README.md

 ## Features

 - **Book Management:**
-  - View list of all books
+  - View list of all books with a modern bookshelf-style interface
   - View detailed information for each book
-  - Add new books through a modal form
+  - Add new books through a modal form with validation
-  - Edit existing books through a modal form
+  - Edit existing books through a modal form:
+    - Pre-filled with current book data
+    - ISBN field is disabled to prevent changes
+    - All other fields (title, author, year, copies) can be modified
-  - Delete books
+  - Delete books with confirmation
 - **Modern UI:**
   - Built with Material-UI components
   - Responsive design
   - Modal forms for add/edit operations
   - Snackbar notifications for operation feedback
+  - Bookshelf-style list view with visual separation between books
 - **Real-time Updates:**
   - Automatic list refresh after add/update/delete operations
   - No page refresh required
+  - Immediate feedback on operation success/failure
+- **Error Handling:**
+  - Form validation for required fields
+  - Error alerts for API failures
+  - Graceful handling of network issues

 ## Project Structure